bueler/mcd-extended/c/README.md

 square using a structured-grid DMDA and either finite differences or Q1 finite elements.

-With finite differences, a single matrix-free, FAS full cycle with NGS smoothing suffices to give 10-digit accuracy on a problem with 270 million degrees of freedom, at only 802 flops per degree of freedom, and 2.4 processor- microseconds per degree of freedom:
+With finite differences, two matrix-free, FAS full cycles with NGS smoothing suffices to give 10-digit accuracy on a problem with 270 million degrees of freedom, at only 802 flops per degree of freedom, and 2.4 processor- microseconds per degree of freedom: